tinymovr/Tinymovr/hardware/CANine/README.md

 This design is released under the original CANable license.

 This directory also includes an STL model for a 3D printable case for the adapter.

+There is also an [alternative case design available](https://github.com/ThotAlion/BLDC-design-help/tree/main/STL/USBCANBox) by ThotAlion.